sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

   the current development release is ``9.7.beta8``, then such a version could be marked ``9.7.beta8.post1``.

-  Also sometimes when working on tickets it may be necessary to increment the version because a new feature is needed in another distribution package.
+  Also sometimes when working on PRs it may be necessary to increment the version because a new feature is needed in another distribution package.
 Such versions should be marked by using the version number of the anticipated next development release and